-- Personnel in ORA regions should contact your Regional Training Officer (RTO).
+- Program-specific Personnel in ORA should contact your Program Training Officer (PTO).

 - Headquarters ORA and all Center personnel should email their request to OTED.

-- The course registration contact with phone number and e-mail will be posted in: Online Course Schedule for State, Local, and Tribal Partners and Online Courses.
+- Information on the course registration process and other important stakeholder material can be found by visiting: Online Course Schedule for State, Local, and Tribal Partners.

 - The sponsoring agency administers the registration process under the following general guidelines:

-- Registration is on a first come basis with the following delineations:
+- Registration is on a first come first serve basis.

-- Courses are conducted by OTED in conjunction with the Office of State Cooperative Programs, FDA Center and Headquarters and the sponsoring state, local, tribal or federal agency.
+- Courses are conducted by OTED in conjunction with the Office of State Cooperative Programs, FDA Center and Headquarters and the Independent Course Delivery (ICD) provider.

 - Some courses have prerequisites and it is expected that participants registering for these courses have met the pre-course requirements or equivalent prior to submitting their registration form.

 - OTED is an "Authorized Provider" of continuing education units (CEU) through the International Association for Continuing Education and Training (IACET).
 CEU are calculated at the rate of ten hours of instruction equaling one CEU.